usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_102.md

 <p:identity>
 ```

-This binds the documents to the input of an **identity** step (which supports a sequence), without exposing an input port in the main pipeline.
+This binds the documents to the input of the step (as `p:identity` supports a sequence, more than one is fine), without exposing an input port in the main pipeline.

-A more dynamic approach is sometimes useful: first, acquire a list of file names, for example:
+Combining the approaches permits another useful capability: first, acquire a list of file names, for example (here using `p:input/p:inline)`:

 ```
 <p:input port="source">